damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 1. Great article about [how to think about PIPs](https://mfbt.ca/how-i-talk-to-leaders-about-firing-people-8149dfcb035b), although our time scales are shorter.
 1. You are expected to [respond on social media](https://about.gitlab.com/handbook/marketing/social-media-guidelines/).
 1. Make sure your reports experience a [sense of progress](http://tomtunguz.com/progress-principle/) in their work.
+1. A tweet by [Sam Altman](https://twitter.com/sama/status/804138512878473220) combined the reply by [Paul Graham](https://twitter.com/paulg/status/804209365305659392) says it best: "People either get shit done or they don't.
+And it's easy to be tricked because they can be smart but never actually do anything.".
+Watch for results instead of articulate answers to questions, otherwise you'll take too much time to indentify underperformers.

 ## Grovo